jiaozifs/jiaozifs.com/docs/faq/troubleshooting-known-issues.md

 vim ~/.jiaozifs/config.toml
 ```

-### After running Jiaozifs, where is the data stored?
+### After running JiaoziFS, where is the data stored?

 + Personal information data: In the `PostgreSQL database`.
 + Uploaded data: Depending on the upload method, the data is stored in different locations.
 By default, uploads are stored locally, and the data is saved in `~/.jiaozifs/blockstore`.